Last Updated: October 2, 2018

 *Thank goodness Cred is not a bank.

 Cred (US) LLC is a licensed lender and allows some borrowers to earn a yield on cryptocurrency pledged as collateral.
-That yield feature is sometimes referred to as “CredEarn.”
+Cred (US) LLC also rents cryptocurrency from users and pays rental fees calculated as an interest rate yield.
+The yield feature, whether as part of a pledge or a rental agreement, is sometimes referred to as “CredEarn.”
 Outside the United States, Cred Inc. accepts loans of cryptocurrency from non-U.S. persons and pays interest on those loans.
 Neither Cred Inc. nor Cred (US) LLC sell or offer to sell investments or securities; neither entity is a bank and no transaction or arrangement provided by either entity is guaranteed or insured by the FDIC or any other governmental entity.
 Cred makes no representation regarding its creditworthiness or financial position.
-Cred can extend the term of any loan or pledge in its discretion.
+Cred can extend the term of any loan, crypto rental or pledge in its discretion.
 “CredBorrow” and “crypto line of credit” (abbreviated “C-LOC”) are trade names for lending products of Cred (US) LLC.
 This communication may not be used to offer or sell anything in any jurisdiction if doing so is not lawful.
-Loans made or arranged pursuant to California Finance Lenders Law License 60DBO-91480.
+All loans by Cred are made or arranged pursuant to California Finance Lenders Law License 60DBO-91480.

 Thank goodness Cred is not a bank.